 The building was originally a palace owned by the Laterani family (hence the name ‘Lateran’).
 Super-villain Emperor Nero stripped it from them after he believed they were conspiring against him.
 He was also the one who persecuted Christians and is largely blamed for the Great Fire of Rome in 64 AD.
 The church was consecrated in 324 AD after falling into Emperor Constantine I’s hands, making it officially the oldest church in Europe.

-Even if churches aren’t your cup of tea, this is a seriously impressive structure and one that most people unfortunately bypass when visiting Rome.
-The main hall looks similar to an art gallery with its enormous sculptures of the Twelve Apostles and there is that much ‘Gold on the Ceiling’ that The Black Keys might as well hold a concert there.
+Even if churches aren’t your cup of tea, this is a seriously impressive structure and one that most people unfortunately skip past when visiting Rome.
+The main hall looks similar to an art gallery with it’s enormous sculptures of the Twelve Apostles and there is that much ‘Gold on the Ceiling’ that The Black Keys might as well hold a concert there.

 Location: Piazza di San Giovanni in Laterano 4

 Getting there: Just outside ‘San Giovanni’ metro stop

 Time: 7am to 6:30pm daily

 There are THAT many places for gelato in Rome, so why does this one take the cake… I mean, ice cream?
 Unlike most touristy gelaterias that swarm Rome’s busiest areas, you won’t found heaped mounds of gelato with bright inviting colours here.
 Instead, all of the flavours are tucked away under shiny silver lids, which make for perfect temperature control.
 You also won’t find a big lineup at either of the city’s central San Crispino locations.